apache/spark/docs/sql-ref-syntax-ddl-drop-table.md

 ### Description
 Removes the table and corresponding directory associated with table from the file system if current table is not an external table.
-If the table to be dropped does not exist, an exception is thrown.

 ### Syntax
 {% highlight sql %}